ST10356407/PART2_UPDATE/README.md

 # PART2_UPDATE

-I declare I used AI in terms of helping with styling as well as with error handling and debugging and some to provide some guidance
+I declare I used AI in terms of helping with styling as well as with error handling and debugging, and to provide some guidance